 I have always been around singing, dancing and acting because of my parents’ musical theatre school.
 As well, my brother started before me and when I saw him work, I wanted to try it for myself.
 My first role was in a movie called A Dark Truth and I remember running through a forest in the Dominican Republic.

 How often are you on set filming for a project?

 It really depends on what I’m working on.
 There are weeks I film all week and other weeks where I’m not working at all and I just focus on school, friends and family!

-Do you have anything you will be working on later this year?
+Do you have any similar events you will be attending this year?